 Continuing to set records for giving, in its many forms.

-Claremont-Mudd-Scripps (CMS) Athletics had its best overall year in 2016-2017, finishing fourth in the Directors' Cup Standing which ranks 400-plus NCAA Division III schools based on their athletic department's success in NCAA postseason competition.
+In 2017-2018 Claremont-Mudd-Scripps (CMS) Athletics finished third in the Directors' Cup Standing which ranks 400-plus NCAA Division III schools based on their athletic department's success in NCAA postseason competition.

-CMS won the Southern California Intercollegiate Athletic Conference (SCIAC) All-Sports Trophy for the ninth year in a row.
+CMS won the Southern California Intercollegiate Athletic Conference (SCIAC) All-Sports Trophy for the tenth year in a row.

 Upcoming Athenaeum Speakers – The Athenaeum speaker series hosts prominent leaders from all over the world and from a variety of professions four nights a week throughout the academic year.
 This program highlights CMC’s dedication to creating an environment that values diverse perspectives and fosters the free exchange of ideas.